CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

 <SNIP>
 ```

-We have used **capabilities** for privilege escalation [before](https://cspanias.github.io/posts/THM-Kiba/#32-capabilities), so let's try if it will also work for this box.
+We have used **capabilities** for privilege escalation [before](https://cspanias.github.io/posts/THM-Kiba/#32-capabilities), so let's try to replicate this here:

 >  Linux divides the privileges traditionally associated with superuser into distinct units, known as [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html), which can be independently enabled and disabled.
 Capabilities are a per-thread attribute.
 In brief, capabilities provide granular control of the root’s permissions.

-By reading [this](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/linux-capabilities#binaries-capabilities) HackTricks article, we can find out that binaries can also have capabilities as well as that we can use the getcap command to search for them:

 ```bash
 # search for files with capabilities